The top ten natural insulation materials, and how to use them.

 Insulation levels are measured in R values.
 Here’s a neat little infographic for US climate zones showing the kind of R values you would need for your roof, floor and walls for a conventional house in various climates.
 All building materials have an R value per inch.
 Bear in mind though, some insulating materials work in different ways (for example, if you compress certain materials like wool, then you reduce their capacity to insulate).

-Cotton bats (sometimes mixed with wool) (R 3.7)
+Cotton bats (sometimes mixed with wool) (R 3.7 per inch)

 Pros: Easy to move about, easy to source, snug, clean and warm.
 Pleasant to touch.
 Not usually expensive.